Twikito/easy-toggle-state/README.md

 __A tiny JavaScript library to easily toggle the state of any HTML element in any contexts, and create UI components in no time.__

-Dropdown, navigation button, tooltip, collapsible panel, lightbox, tabs, switch like above… UI components made in minutes without worried about JavaScript.
+Dropdown, navigation button, tooltip, collapsible panel, lightbox, tabs, switches… UI components made in minutes without worried about JavaScript.
 Only set a few HTML attributes, and code the rest with your CSS skills.

 [![npm version](https://badge.fury.io/js/easy-toggle-state.svg?style=flat-square)](https://badge.fury.io/js/easy-toggle-state)